bksworm/sobel/README.md

     img, _, err := image.Decode(f)
     if err != nil { panic(err) }

-    edge = sobel.Filter(img) //converts "img" to grayscale and runs edge detect.
+    edge = sobel.FilterMath(img) //converts "img" to grayscale and runs edge detect.
 Returns an image.Image with changes.
     //do something with detected image...
  }
 ```
+Function FilterMath() is pure go filter implementation.
+If you like things to go 8-9 times faster you may use FilterSimd().
+This one is based on [Simd library](https://ermig1979.github.io/Simd/help/group__sobel__filter.html#gace953da81ab3f334ec6435d92ac52c05).
+But if you don't need it, you may clear the mess I have here :)

+There are a few another implementations of the filter.
+You can use them in benchmark tests to get an idea about go code performance and memory management tricks.

+Happy coding for everyone!